BIVROST/360Heatmaps/README.md

 360Heatmaps provides several useful tools for changing data presentation.
 In case of usage, options may have different meaning:
-1. Creating heatmap from signle session:
+1. Creating heatmap from single session:

     `Time range selector` - after loading a corresponding video, allows to generate heatmap in a specified range of time
     `Heatmap opacity` - allows to change heatmap opacity